Ferrari Fairtex

 Ferrari Fairtex (เฟอรารี่ แฟร์เท็กซ์) is a Thai Muay Thai fighter.
 He currently competes in the Bantamweight division for ONE Championship.
-As of November 24, 2022, he is ranked #5 in the ONE Bantamweight Kickboxing rankings.

 Biography and career

+Ferrari started training in muay thai at the age of 7 at the Kietrasada camp in Surat Thani.
+When he was 11 years old he joined the Jakrayanmuaythai camp in Nonthaburi.

 On March 21, 2022 Ferrari defeated Tapaokaew Singmawynn by decision at Rajadamnern Stadium.
 This win positioned him as a strong candidate for the Sports Writers Association of Thailand Fighter of the Year award.

 Ferrari faced Han Zihao at ONE 161 on September 29, 2022.
 At the weigh-ins, Han Zihao weighed in at 153.75 lb, 8.75 lb over the bantamweight non-title fight limit of 145 pounds. the bout agreed to moved to the featherweight division (145–155 lbs) where Han was fined 30%, which went to Ferrari Fairtex.
 He won the bout via unanimous decision.

 Ferrari faced Fabio Reis on February 10, 2023, at ONE Friday Fights 4.
 He lost the fight via knockout in the second round.

-Ferrari is scheduled to face Felipe Lobo on April 22, 2023, at ONE Fight Night 9.
+Ferrari was scheduled to face Felipe Lobo on April 22, 2023, at ONE Fight Night 9.
+However, due to Ferrari lost Fabio Reis by knockout at ONE Friday Fights 4, he pulled out from the event and was replaced by Saemapetch Fairtex.

+Doping suspension

+ONE Friday Fights 95

+On 5 March 2025 it was announced that Ferrari Fairtex failed a drug test after testing positive for heptaminol and octodrine, prior to ONE Friday Fights 95.
+He was suspended by One Championship for only 3 months.